Jonty & Mel Brunyee

 Replacements are bred from half the flock, with the other half put to a Hampshire ram to improve carcase quality.
 Both breeds fatten well on low input pastures with no supplementary feed.

 Lambing takes place in April and May, outside, straight onto growing grass, with lambs weaned in August.
-Most of the lamb is sold direct to consumers via our website and meat boxes - lamb from August to January, then hogget and mutton.
+Most of the lamb is sold direct to consumers from the farm gate - lamb from August to January, then hogget and mutton.

 We do not push our animals too hard - some finish slowly which adds to the taste and spreads the time when they are ready to go in a box.
 We don’t want them all ready in September.
 Proper pasture fed hogget, which has had its second spring at species rich pasture, is the best and one of our specialities.

 We often get asked how we cope with pregnant ewes without recourse to supplementary feed?
 It is pretty simple.
 Native breed sheep are designed to thrive from forage, so as long as you accept a lower lambing rate and maybe a few extra days to finish, then it works.
 Select those ewes with the ability to finish on grass.
 We haven’t lost a ewe at lambing with a metabolic disorder or a prolapse for 3 years - since we switched from Lleyn/Texel crosses and concentrates!